Ambassador Li Jiming eyes stronger partnership with Bangladesh; identifies 5 key areas of cooperation

 He mentioned another BRI project - the Project of Expansion and Strengthening of Power System Network under DPDC Area.

-Bridge between India & China
+Bridge between India and China

 The Chinese Ambassador emphasized that China had never taken India as a "strategic rival" rather they considered India a good neighbour of China.